JosimHossain1/JosimHossain1/README.md

 ### 👋 Who is Josim Hawladar?
 Josim Hawladar is a Front End Developer and Computer Science student, passionate about building scalable web applications and sharing knowledge with the tech community.
 Alongside my academic journey, I actively mentor students as a programming club mentor at my campus, believing that true mastery comes from teaching and collaboration.

-My development focus spans modern web technologies, including Next.js, React.js, Tailwind CSS, Node.js, Express, PostgreSQL, and MongoDB, with a strong emphasis on clean architecture, performance, and real-world problem solving.
+My development focus spans modern web technologies, including Next.js, React.js, Tailwind CSS, Node.js, Express, and MongoDB, with a strong emphasis on clean architecture, performance, and real-world problem solving.

 Beyond development, I dedicate my spare time to creating educational content on YouTube, helping beginners and aspiring developers understand web technologies in a practical, beginner-friendly way.